Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 7. Breeding History

-Purchasing a Great Dane from a breeder gives you more knowledge over their health than adopting from a shelter or rescue.
-While we always recommend adopting over buying, a reputable breeder will monitor their breeding stock for common, inheritable disorders.
-They can also give you important information about your new puppy’s family history and how old your Great Dane is.
+Purchasing a Great Dane from a breeder gives you more knowledge about their health than adopting from a shelter or rescue.
+While we always recommend adopting over buying, a reputable breeder will monitor and test their breeding animals for common, inheritable disorders.
+They can also give you important information about your new puppy's family history and how old your Great Dane is.

 For dogs that end up in shelters, their health information and ancestry aren't nearly as in-depth or reliable.